sqlfluff/sqlfluff/docs/source/configuration.rst

 2. SQLFluff applies the lint and fix operations to the rendered file
 3. SQLFluff backports the rule violations to the templated section of the SQL.

-SQLFluff may not have access to the fully operational templater.
+SQLFluff does not automatically have access to the same environment used in production template setup.
-But instead uses a set of user-provided dummy values to render the template, see below.
+This means it is necessary to either provide that environment or provide dummy values to effectively render the template and generate valid SQL.
+Refer to the templater sections below for details.

 SQLFluff natively supports the following templating engines